Delhi govt to launch 15-day mega plantation drive on July 11 | Business

 - India

-The Delhi government will launch a 15-day mega plantation drive starting July 11, Environment Minister Gopal Rai said on Monday.
+The Delhi government will launch a 15-day mega plantation drive on July 11 to further increase the green cover in the capital, Environment Minister Gopal Rai said on Monday.

 'Van Mahotsav' will start from the Central Ridge and culminate with the plantation of 1 lakh saplings at the Asola Bhatti Wildlife Sanctuary on July 25, he said.